mchialva/PhDToolbox2024/docs/Exercises/Tree-of-life/README.md

 > - use tidyverse functions (and pipe them where possible!)
 > - load your final *.R script file in the Moodle page of the course[^1].

-[^1]: If you do still not have access to the Moodle platform, please e-mail us your results!
+[^1]: If you do not have access to the Moodle platform yet, please e-mail us your results!

 # Task 1 - import data
 - Import the Tree of Life Dataset SampleTREE_TraitCompiled.csv) from the Dataset folder [here](https://github.com/mchialva/PhDToolbox2024/tree/main/Datasets%2Ftree_of_life) into the *ToL* object